 In some river systems (for instance the Bow-Oldman-South Saskatchewan River system in southern Alberta) as much as 80% of the runoff is used for human and agricultural (irrigation) use.
 That means that less than 20% is unused.

 Some water use is instream use – water is not removed from the river at all, but used for human purposes: hydroelectric generation, waste treatment and removal, transportation, recreation.

 Some water use is nonconsumptive use – water is removed, some is consumed, but some is also returned: for instance agriculture, industrial uses, domestic uses (your shower and toilet).

 Some water use is consumptive use – water is removed and is consumed, not returned: water vaporized in steam electric plants, bottled, or exported.

-If you have a choice, live as far upstream (close to the source) as possible!
+If you have a choice, live as far upstream (close to the source) as possible.
 And ensure your community has good water quality testing and treatment!
 If your water is supplied from a well, have the water quality tested regularly.
 Groundwater is easily contaminated by fertilizers, animal waste, and other noxious chemicals.
-As you may learn (or already have learned) in 101/1013, groundwater travels!
-Pollutants from one area can easily travel to your well!
+As you may learn (or already have learned) in the other course, groundwater travels.
+Pollutants from one area can easily travel to your well.

 Water supply issues are becoming big news items — consider the problems and issues in recent years: